 You remember that famous line from “Be Our Guest” where Lumiere sings “try the grey stuff, it’s delicious?”
 Well, he was right!

-You can try the “official” grey stuff over at Be Our Guest Restaurant, but if you don’t want to pay premium prices, then head on over to Gaston’s Tavern for the Grey Stuff Cupcake.
-It’s $5.49 and comes topped with the decadent cookies and cream mousselike treat!
+Right now, you can ONLY try the “official” grey stuff over at Be Our Guest Restaurant.
+But, previously there was another spot to find the iconic dessert — Gaston’s Tavern.
+In the past the Grey Stuff Cupcake has been priced at $5.49 and it typically comes topped with the decadent cookies and cream mousse-like treat!

 ‘Ohana Bread Pudding

 Oh ‘Ohana, we couldn’t forget you on this list!
 The fan-favorite restaurant at Disney’s Polynesian Village Resort has quite a few must-have menu items (those NOODLES).
 But, dessert is something special with the ‘Ohana Bread Pudding that draws guests from far and wide!